-Now that you have booked your dream fishing holiday to North Norway, its time to get yourself prepared.
+Now that you have booked your dream fishing holiday to North Norway, it’s time to get yourself prepared. in terms of your Norway fishing tackle.
 Preparation is the key to success and someone who does their homework always comes out on top and fishing is no different.
-Its the same with any fishing holiday destination, you should try to do as much homework as possible, watch lots of Youtube Videos, speak to other people that have travelled there before, speak to a member of the Sea fishing Sportquest team who is always there to help, basically do as much as you can before you depart.
+Its the same with any fishing holiday destination, you should try to do as much homework as possible, watch lots of our Youtube videos, speak to other people that have travelled there before, speak to a member of the Sea fishing Sportquest team who are always there to help, basically do as much as you can before you depart.

-We deal with lots of Norway anglers each year, from seasoned pros to first-timers so we are very used to answer all manner of questions that arise.
-Some questions are easy to answer and some more difficult but the most common questions, I will try to answer below to best knowledge I can.
-My answer is only my personal opinion and I am sure there may be people out there that know so much more than I do and may have different opinions, but I have tried to answer them honestly and unbiasedly.
-He is three of the most common questions we get asked regarding Sea fishing tackle to take to Norway:
+We deal with lots of Norway anglers each year, from seasoned pros to first-timers so we are very used to answering all manner of questions that arise.
+Some questions are easy to answer and some are more difficult but the most common questions, I will try to answer below to the best knowledge I can.
+My answer is only my personal opinion and I am sure there may be people out there that know a lot more than I do and may have different opinions, but I have tried to answer them honestly and unbiasedly.
+Here are three of the most common questions we get asked regarding Norway fishing tackle:

 “What rods and reels to take to Norway?”

 There are lots of different places you can purchase your Norway fishing tackle from and hope you do shop about as lots of shops have some good deals on, but never go in the shops and say “I am going to Norway what do I need” as you will find that you come out with things that simply are no good.
 I am not being rude about the people that work in tackle shops, but the majority of them may have never been to Norway and thinking about what you need to actually knowing are two very different things.